vbarbarosh/type-helpers/README.md

 ## Motivation

-Generate well-typed objects initialized from an untrusted source.
+1. Generate well-typed objects initialized from an untrusted source
+2. Collect a set of functions for checking types in JavaScript
+3. Edge Values: create a list of edge values in JavaScript.
+This should be checked by functions to ensure they will handle all possible inputs (separate `describe` section in test a `.test.js` file).

 ```js
 const types = {